 RESULTS

-A. Effect of aqueous and ethanol solvents on extraction yield
+A. extraction yield

-Aqueous and ethanol solvents were examined for their impact on the extraction yield of A. amatymbica.
-Significant differences were recorded in the extraction yield between the two solvents.
+Significant differences were recorded in the extraction yield between aqueous and ethanol solvents.
 The mean highest yield (14.48%) was recorded in ethanol solvent while the aqueous solvent had the mean yield of 8.12% (Fig. 1).

 Figure 1.
-The effect of Aqueous and ethanol solvents on extraction yield of Alepidea amatymbica.
+Extraction yield of Alepidea amatymbica.
 Vertical bars represent standard error of the mean (n=3).
 Different lower-case characters represent significant difference at p<0.05 by Duncan’s multiple range tests.

-B. Impacts of A. amatymbica on T. molitor
+B. insecticidal activity against Tenebrio molitor of extracts

 Different rates of mortality for T. molitor were obtained at the different concentration levels of the aqueous and ethanol extracts of A. amatymbica.
 Lethal concentration level at 50% mortality of the T. molitor was estimated using treadline equation (Figure 2).
 The LC50 values for aqueous extract indicated that half of the sampled population of T. molitor would be killed at 0.50% level of concentration (X2 = 3.6, P<0.05) at 24, 48 and 72 hours after exposure.
 For ethanol extract, it was observed that half of the sampled population of T. molitor would be killed between 0.125 and 0.50% levels of concentrations (X2 = 1.6 and 3.6, P<0.05) at 24, 48 and 72 hours after exposure (Table 1).
 Control mortalities were zero.

-Figure 2: Lethal concentrations of aqueous and ethanol solvents based on logarithm scale of P<0.05.
+Figure 2: Lethal concentrations of aqueous and ethanol extracts

 Table 2: Lethal concentrations of aqueous and ethanol extracts of Alepida amatymbica against Tenebrio molitor at 24, 48 and 72 hours of exposure.